trek region

 Today we will begin our descent towards Barua village, the last leg of our journey.
 Along the path, you will see many different vegetation and diverse natural scenery.
 From Munirang, take the path that follows towards the Barua Khud. the trail is quite broad and well-defined here.

 We will descend quickly through pine covers and other coniferous trees.
-After about an hour and a half of descending, you will reach a gushing stream that meets the Barua Khud with a makeshift bridge across the stream.
+About an hour and a half of descending, you will reach a gushing stream that meets the Barua Khud with a makeshift bridge across the stream.

 Once you climb across the bridge, you will come across another forest cover and about an hour into walking, you will see your first apple orchards and some signs of civilization.
 The trail soon enters the Barua Village following a long descent into the village.
 From the heart of the village, the descent is even more rapid, with a meandering route.
 In another half an hour, the road will open to Barua Khud Road.
 The pickup here is scheduled at 1:00 PM and you will reach Shimla by 10:00 - 11:00 PM.
 You are recommended to make your hotel bookings accordingly.